Brendan Rodgers defended the Reds striker after a penalty box clash with Samuel Eto'o in the 2-1 defeat to Chelsea at Stamford Bridge on Sunday

 The Blues won 2-1 on Sunday thanks to goals from Eden Hazard and Samuel Eto’o after Martin Skrtel had given the Reds an early lead.

 But Mourinho was furious when Suarez went down in the penalty area late on under a challenge from Eto’o - and the Portuguese claims referee Howard Webb should have booked the Liverpool man.

-Rodgers, who could face an FA charge after criticizing referee Lee Mason in the Boxing Day defeat at Manchester City, disputed Mourinho’s interpretation of the incident but refused to attach blame to Webb.
+Rodgers, who could face an FA charge after criticising referee Lee Mason in the Boxing Day defeat at Manchester City, disputed Mourinho’s interpretation of the incident but refused to attach blame to Webb.

-“You’ve seen them given – Eto’o’s not even looking at the ball,” Rodgers said.
+“You’ve seen them given – Eto’o’s not even looking at the ball,” said Rodgers.
 “He was being streetwise and cute.
-If he’s intentionally blocking his man it’s a penalty, is it not?
+If he’s intentionally blocking his man it’s a penalty is it not?

 “I think Howard is a top referee, world class.
 I’ll stay calm today!”